-More and more companies are embracing the cloud, storing digital documents and sharing them across desktops, tablets, and mobile without a hard copy in sight.
+More and more companies are embracing the cloud, which helps you to store digital documents effortlessly, and share them across desktops, tablets, and mobile without a hard copy in sight.
 Many companies are now familiar with the likes of Microsoft’s OneDrive, Box, and DropBox.
-DocuSign allows users to retrieve documents from a number of cloud storage services, including Evernote, Microsoft SkyDrive, Egnyte and Citrix ShareFile.
+DocuSign allows users to retrieve documents from a number of cloud storage services, including Evernote, Microsoft OneDrive, Egnyte and Citrix ShareFile.

-With Google Docs having more than 1 million paying customers, it makes sense that DocuSign has now launched DocuSign for Google Docs to enhance customer productivity.
+Google Docs has more than 1 million paying customers, and it’s easier to go paperless with Google Drive.
+DocuSign has now launched DocuSign for Google Docs to enhance customer productivity.
 Templates are available to streamline everyday workflows, including a standard mutual NDA template.

 2. Educate staff to enable a paperless culture

-40% of office waste is paper, with each member of staff wasting 680 grams of paper on a daily basis.
-Having the digital tools is one thing, but staff needs to be motivated to use them.
+One of the best ways for companies to go paperless is to weave it into the culture of their organisation.
+40% of office waste is paper, with each member of staff wasting 680 grams of paper daily.
+Having digital tools available is one thing, but staff may need to be motivated to use them.

 Understanding the implications of paper usage and the paper industry’s impact on the environment can go a long way.
-To produce a single sheet of A4 paper, for example, requires ten litres of water.
-The average tree creates 8,300 sheets of paper and the process is harmful to the planet from beginning to end, from deforestation to air pollution.
 Paper production is the fourth leading source of greenhouse gas emissions among domestic manufacturers.

-Going paperless can have a more direct impact on staff.
-Filling out forms manually and keying information into databases increase opportunities for error and slow the pace of business.
-With eSignatures, this risk is removed for a faster, more accurate, process.
-Encourage your team to try out the Paperless Savings Calculator themselves to see just what they could save by making a digital transition with their documents.
+Going paperless can have a direct benefit for staff.
+Filling out forms manually and keying information into databases increases the opportunities for error and slows the pace of business.
+With electronic signature software, the process is more efficient, and the risk is removed, which gives a faster, more accurate process.

-DocuSign, for example, holds the highest level of certification available, ISO 27001:2013, assuring global information security across data centres, digital platforms, and operations.
+When you search for a digital solution, it is important to review and analyse approaches to global regulations and contractual commitments.
+DocuSign holds the highest level of certification available; assuring global information security across data centres, digital platforms and operations.

 - “What I’ve found works well is to identify someone in the department that gets the value and have them drive the project.
 The message lands a lot stronger if there’s someone other than IT promoting it.” – Lead IT analyst Gareth Fuller, Pentland Brands